RaphiMC/NoteBlockTool/README.md

 ## Features
 - Reads .nbs, .mcsp2, .mid, .txt and .notebot files
-- Can export all of the above as .nbs
+- Can export all of the above as .nbs, .wav and .aif files
 - Work with multiple songs at once (Batch processing)
 - High performance and accurate song player
   - Lag free playback of very large songs